-Many people assume a person living with dementia is not affected when a promise or statement is not followed through on.
-It is important to understand that the person's emotional experience is still very much intact, and although they may not recall what you said, they will remember how you made them feel.
+Many people assume a person living with dementia is not affected when a promise or statement made to them is not followed through.
+It is important to remember that the person's emotional experience is still very much intact, and although they may not remember what you said, they will remember how you made them feel.